NumberFire

 STRONG / LEAN / WATCH are graded by the GAP against the no-vig consensus across five sharp books, not by the model's raw probability.
 A 22% model price on a +400 line can be STRONG; a 50% model price on a -150 line can be SKIP.
 The grade describes model conviction — it is not a betting instruction.
 On game-level moneylines, Polymarket's peer-to-peer price runs alongside as an independent second opinion (see /mlb/live); it does not enter the grading math until an audit window of resolved outcomes earns it the weight.

 Resolved entries feed the calibration audit.
 The active production calibrator is conservative and versioned.
 Candidate calibrators — isotonic, Beta, and BBQ — are evaluated daily against resolved outcomes, but a candidate is only promoted after minimum-sample, holdout, and stability gates clear.
 Never auto-promoted on a short-window Brier race.
-The calibration curve lives on the homepage.
+The calibration curve lives on /mlb/accuracy, with /calibration kept as the public entry point.

 Hit-rate, units, closing-movement comparison, and Brier score update on the public dashboard the morning after each slate resolves.
 The published numbers cover every STRONG and LEAN entry the model surfaces, wins and losses both, never a curated subset.
 WATCH and SKIP rows the model generates as internal signal but does not surface are persisted alongside (downloadable at /data) so the full model record stays auditable.